 Autism and girls

-Parents of girls on the spectrum will often share frustrating tales of how difficult it was to get a proper diagnosis for their daughters, while many autistic women did not receive their own diagnoses until adulthood.
+Parents with daughters on the spectrum will often share frustrating tales of how difficult it was to get a proper diagnosis for their daughters, while many autistic women did not receive diagnoses until adulthood.

-There is a growing body of work that suggests that girls with autism can and often do present quite differently to boys.
-Although every child with autism is different, here are some characteristics that tend to be quite common in girls with autism:
+Although every child with autism is different, here are some common characteristics in girls with autism:

-- Strong imagination, might escape into the worlds of nature or fiction
+- A strong imagination (might escape into the worlds of nature or fiction)

 - A desire to arrange and organise objects

-- Not identifying with or wanting to play cooperatively with female peers (e.g. might want to dictate the rules of play or prefer to play alone in order to maintain control)
+- Not wanting to play cooperatively with female peers (for example, wanting to dictate the rules of play or preferring to play alone to maintain control)

-As we learn more about autism in girls, we appreciate just how important timely diagnosis, effective support, and understanding can be.
+While girls with ASD are less likely than boys to also be diagnosed with ADHD and conduct problems, they are more vulnerable to internalising problems, such as anxiety, depression and eating disorders.
+As we learn more about autism in females, we appreciate just how important timely diagnosis, effective support, and understanding can be.